LacazeThomas/networksecurityTP01/README.md

 ## 🧐 Userful commands

-If you modify `Valgrantfile`, you need to reload
+If you modify `Valgrantfile`, you need to reload it
 ```sh
 $ vagrant reload
 ```